dwweiss/Blackboxes/README.md

 Therefore an automatic configuration of network parameters is being proposed.
 This covers

-- variations of the number and size of hidden layers,
+- variations of the number and size of hidden layers
-- activation functions of hidden and output layers,
+- activation functions of hidden and output layers
-- parameters of early stopping of the training or of deacy of weights,
+- parameters of early stopping of the training or of deacy of weights
-- the effect of random initialization of the network weights etc.
+- the effect of random initialization of the network weights etc

 ### Options for finding the optimal configuration